 - repair of major traumatic injuries; or

-Physicians must comply with the expectations set out in this section, as well as other precautionary measures, as required and as recommended by their treating physician and relevant public health authorities.5
+- Physicians must comply with the expectations set out in this section, as well as other precautionary measures, as required and as recommended by their treating physician and relevant public health authorities.2

-Physicians must adhere to Routine Practices in accordance with Appendix C. This expectation applies equally to physicians who are seropositive for blood borne viruses, and physicians who are seronegative.
+- Physicians must adhere to Routine Practices in accordance with Appendix B. This expectation applies equally to physicians who are seropositive for blood borne viruses, and physicians who are seronegative.

-It is strongly recommended that physicians who are not currently and have not previously been infected with HBV be immunized for HBV and tested to confirm the presence of an effective antibody response6, unless a contraindication exists, or there is evidence of prior immunity.
-This is for the protection of both physicians and their patients.
+- Physicians who are not currently and have not previously been infected with HBV are strongly advised to be immunized for HBV and tested to confirm the presence of an effective antibody response03, unless a contraindication exists, or there is evidence of prior immunity.

 Beginning Exposure Prone Procedures in Ontario

 - Physicians4 who want to perform or assist in performing exposure prone procedures in Ontario5 must be tested for HCV, HIV and HBV, if they have not been confirmed immune to HBV, before they commence performing or assisting in performing exposure prone procedures in Ontario.